codebreaker5163/codebreaker5163/README.md

-Certainly!
-Here's a more polished and professional rewrite:

----

 Hello,

 I’m Himanshu Sharma, a seasoned mobile app developer with over 13 years of experience designing and building cutting-edge applications for both Android and iOS platforms.
 My journey in software development has been a dynamic blend of creativity, technical expertise, and a deep passion for crafting impactful user experiences.